MichaelLeonffu/meowlightbot/README.md

 # MeowLightBot
 MeowLightBot

 Night light Bot for Anna Li, runs on RPI0W.
-Requires a bit of setup outside of the bot's scope.

-## Files

-* cogs/...
-* config/config.py:           Makes sure that the programs are configured with their settings
-* meowlightbot.py:            Handles discord bot interfaces
-* mainmeow.py:                Is run by crontab every 1 minute
-* tools/gpio_debug.py:        Useful to debugging gpio
-* tools/gpio_click_id.py:     Tester for IDing different clicks via the buttons
-* tools/keyboard_click_id.py: Tester for IDing different clicks via the keyboard
+For online features, bot needs to be configured to a wifi.

 ## Usage